trendmicro/tm-v1/README.md

 ### Contributing Guide

-Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bugfixes and improvements, and how to build and test your changes to Trend Vision One.
+Read our [contributing guide](CONTRIBUTING.md) to learn about our development process, how to propose bug fixes and improvements, and how to build and test your changes to Trend Vision One.

 ## Community

 ### Status & bugs

 Currently Trend Vision One GitHub is under heavy development.
-If you wish to report bugs or request new features, you can use the [Github issues module](https://github.com/trendmicro/tm-v1/tm-v1-connectors/issues).
+Use the GitHub issues module within each submodule/repository to report bugs or request new features.

 ### Discussion